SEKOIA-IO/documentation/docs/integration/categories/network_security/extrahop_revealx_360.md

 ## Overview

 ExtraHop Reveal(x) 360 is a cloud-based network detection and response platform offering protection and detections for on-premises and cloud environments.
 In this documenation we will explain how to collect and send Reveal(x) 360 events to Sekoia.io.

+- **Vendor**: ExtraHop
+- **Plan**:  Defend Core & Defend Prime
+- **Supported environment**: Cloud
+- **Detection based on**: Telemetry, Alert

 ## Configure